Section 4.01 Campus Solicitation

 There will be no door-to-door solicitation by sales representatives, fundraisers or other persons engaged in similar activities in any of the residence halls or campus buildings.
 Persons invited to conduct business with a student in his/her private room may come on campus to meet only with the student who requested the appointment.
 Students are encouraged to meet individuals in Perry Memorial Campus Center and not in residence halls.

 Solicitation will generally be limited to Perry Memorial Campus Center, but on occasion may be permitted in the common areas of the traditional residence halls if approved by the Director of Residential Life and Education.
 All solicitation materials must have the Student Affairs Office stamp of approval displayed.

 Solicitors must receive prior approval of the product, time, and place by the Executive Assistant in the Student Affairs Office.

-Groups or organizations that are designing graphics for t-shirts or clothing with the intent to sell them to the student body need to have their design approved by the Vice President for Student Affairs and Enrollment as well as the Chief Marketing Officer (or their designee) prior to advertising their product.
+Groups or organizations that are designing graphics for t-shirts or clothing with the intent to sell them to the student body need to have their design approved by the Vice President for Student Affairs as well as the Director of Marketing (or their designee) prior to advertising their product.

 Solicitation on campus by student organizations requires permission from the Vice President for Student Affairs.
 The Doane Athletic Director must approve solicitation at athletic events.

-Students may not utilize campus facilities for the purpose of running or promoting personal businesses that compete with campus retailers.
+Students may not utilize campus facilities for the purpose of running or promoting personal businesses or ventures that compete with campus retailers.
 (Example: Bookstore - book procurement or buyback)

-Emails sent to All Campus listserves to promote student campus events will be reviewed and if approved, sent out from the Office of Campus Engagement.
+Emails sent to All Campus listserves to promote student campus events will be reviewed and if approved, sent out from the Student Affairs Office.
 This office will have the authority to deny any request that it feels is inappropriate in content, design or focus within the Doane University community.
-The Office of Campus Engagement will contact the person making the request to apprise them of the policy-related issue with the announcement.
+The Student Affairs Office will contact the person making the request to apprise them of the policy-related issue with the announcement.

 Advertising and Posting Policies